-In recent years, the industry has experienced significant strategic changes.
-The high costs associated with building new paper mills and establishing and growing market share have led to companies focusing on acquisitions, rather than construction of new capacity.
-In particular, the cost of building a new paper mill ranges between approximately US\$ 1,300 and US\$ 1,600 per tonne of annual paper production capacity, as compared to approximately US\$ 580 per tonne of capacity, which Sappi paid for the Acquired Business.
+In recent years, the industry experienced significant strategic changes.
+The high costs associated with building new paper mills and establishing and growing market share led to companies focusing on acquisitions, rather than construction of new capacity.
 As a result, the regional market shares of leading producers have increased significantly over the past decade.
-Another important trend has been for leading industry producers to focus on fewer paper grades as a result of divesting non-core assets that are not part of the industry or which have been considered not consistent with long-term strategies.
-Increased grade focus is most advanced in the North American paper industry.
-In Europe, the two largest producers, Stora Enso and UPM Kymmene still retain extensive operations across a broad range of grades.
+Another important emerging trend for leading industry producers is to focus on fewer paper grades as a result of divesting non-core assets that are not part of the industry, or which have been considered not consistent with long-term strategies.
+Increased grade focus is more advanced in the North American paper industry when compared to Europe, where the two largest producers, Stora Enso and UPM Kymmene, still retain extensive operations across a broad range of grades.

 Significant developments have also taken place in China, where rapid economic growth and government incentives have spurred investment in the pulp and paper industry.
-In recent years, China's paper and board as well as woodfree paper capacity increased considerably, allowing China to change from a net importer to a net exporter of coated woodfree paper, mainly to Asian markets and to the United States.
+In recent years, China's paper and packaging capacity, and in particular its woodfree paper capacity, increased considerably, allowing China to change from a net importer to a net exporter of coated woodfree paper, mainly to Asian markets and to the United States.
+To ensure that local industries are not negatively affected by low cost substitutes from China, both the United States and the European Union imposed import duties and tariffs on certain coated paper products manufactured in China during the first half of fiscal 2011.
+In addition, while the coated graphic paper market is characterized by a declining demand trend in developed countries, there is a growing demand trend in China and many other emerging and developing countries.